Permanent J-code J2249: Effective July 1, 2023

 Safety in High-Risk Patients

-Common Adverse Reactions Occurring at >2% in Colonoscopy ASA III-IV Adult Patients
+Common Adverse Reactions Occurring at >2% in Colonoscopy ASA-PS III-IV Adult Patients

-The data below reflect exposure to Byfavo in 31 ASA III-IV patients undergoing a colonoscopy.1
+The data below reflect exposure to Byfavo in 31 ASA-PS III-IV patients undergoing a colonoscopy.1

 Adverse Reactions